joshua-p-williams/management-dashboard/docs/WIP.md

 ## ⏭️ Next Steps

-- [ ] Build and run the app to verify visual cues
+- [ ] Accessibility/ARIA improvements (tab order, ARIA roles/labels for dropdown and actions)
+- [ ] Filtering/sorting UI (optional, but would improve usability for large task lists)
-- [ ] Begin implementing drag-and-drop or move logic for tasks between quadrants
+- [ ] Write or update unit/component tests for TaskCard and EisenhowerMatrix (especially move logic)
+- [ ] Review and update documentation (feature docs, tasks.md) to reflect the new dropdown approach
-- [ ] Continue incremental improvements as per checklist above
+- [ ] Polish and bugfix as needed